Jud42/Mininshell/README.md

 # minishell
-My first team project (2) and this is one of my favorite projects...
-The location of each function is indicated in the includes/minishel.h to find them easily if necessary.
+This is one of my favorite projects...
+The location for each function is given in the includes/minishel.h to find them easily if necessary.

 ## ***INSTALLATION***